voges/calq/README.md

     calq-codec -d -s file.sam file.sam.cq

 The reconstructed quality values are written to the file ``file.sam.cq.qual``.

-Finally, a SAM file containing the reconstructed quality values can be produced with the Python script ``replace_qual_sam.py`` which is located in the ``util`` folder.

 ## Who do I talk to?